 Fairytale vibes are all over Europe.
 With destinations like Italy, Switzerland, France and Germany (just to name a few) there seems to be a storybook village, sleepy valley, fairytale castle or palace at just about every turn.
-There are so many that you could never explore all the magical destinations in one lifetime.
+Some websites about main destinations may be restricted in certain regions.
+Using a VPN can help unlock websites and allow you to access information.
+So many that you could never explore all the magical destinations in one lifetime.
 Take the iconic Swiss castles for example, there at least fifteen of them that will leave you feeling like royalty from another century.

 It’s mindful to set your sights on one destination at a time.
 And the UK is a fantastic place to start.

 Gothic Castles in the UK Straight Out of Fairytales

 Balmoral, Aberdeenshire, Scotland

 Where better place to start this list than at an actual royal residence?
 Balmoral has been part of the British Royal Family since the estate was purchased in 1852, by Queen Victoria’s husband, Prince Albert.
 Although the building is technically an example of Scottish baronial architecture, its majestic turrets, and narrow windows are a stylish interpretation of the medieval castles and châteaux that can be found around Europe.